 How To Get There

-Zealandia is located at 53 Waiapu Road, Karori, driving is always an option, although there isn’t a large car park.
-They do have 10 electric car charging stations that you can use to recharge your vehicle.
+Zealandia is located at 53 Waiapu Road, Karori.
+Driving is always an option, although there isn’t a large car park.
+They have 10 electric car charging stations available for use to recharge your vehicle.
 Additional car parks are 500m away at the Birdwood Road car park.

 The easiest way is by free shuttle from either the City iSite, at 111 Wakefield Street, or the top of the Cable Car.
 You can check the times here.